I know I shouldn’t – but I envy him

 His ability to express himself in a vivid and enrapturing way.
 His tremendous output as an author, both in quantity and quality of books and articles.

-It’s easy to conclude that such a person was gifted and us mere mortals can’t hope to achieve at his level.
+It’s easy to conclude that such a person was gifted and we mere mortals can’t hope to achieve at his level.

 Until you read Edmond Morris’ biography and you get to a paragraph like this one: